grantbw4/election-blog/content/post/2024-09-11-week-two-ols/index.md

 <img src="{{< blogdown/postref >}}index_files/figure-html/unnamed-chunk-9-1.png" width="672" />

 All of these models, however, are pretty imprecise, offering large prediction intervals that are not very informative for the outcome of the 2024 election.
-Given how they all offer predictions around 50 percentage points, our 2024 predictions do not seem hugely sensitive to how measure the economy — they are all similarly imprecise.
+Given how they all offer predictions around 50 percentage points, our 2024 predictions do not seem hugely sensitive to how we measure the economy — they are all similarly imprecise.
 For that reason, we can assume that the economic model of voting behavior, while helpful in identifying overall trends, requires additional information about polls and other political conditions to offer the sort of precision necessary to accurately forecast elections.

 # Citations: